natdarke/base-config/README.md

     For example, if the service you need to work on is `static` then you need to change
     ```
-    static:
+    static-files:
-        image: natdarke/robot-service-static:develop
+        image: natdarke/base-static-files
         # volumes:
-        # - "../services/static/src:/var/www"
+        #  - "../base-service-static-files/src:/var/www"
         ports:
         - "5003:80"
         environment:
-        - environment/dev/robot-service-static.env
+        - environment/dev/static-files.env
     ```
     to

     ```
-    static:
+    static-files:
-        image: natdarke/robot-service-static:develop
+        image: natdarke/base-static-files
         volumes:
-        - "../services/static/src:/var/www"
+        - "../base-service-static-files/src:/var/www"
         ports:
         - "5003:80"
         environment:
-        - environment/dev/robot-service-static.env
+        - environment/dev/static-files.env
     ```
-    > The path before the colon (e.g. `../services/static/src`) is a relative path to the source code of the service you checked out from GitHub, so make sure your directory structure is reflects this.
+    > The path before the colon (e.g. `../base-service-static-files/src`) is a relative path to the source code of the service you checked out from GitHub, so make sure your directory structure is reflects this.

 4. Start / Re-Start the application